-With striking, yellow, radiating petals, sunflowers have long been a gardening favourite, believed to be a symbol of courage.
+With striking, yellow, radiating petals, sunflowers have long been a gardening and photography favourite.

-These gorgeous blooms were initially cultivated by Native Americans as a source of medicine and fiber, but also for their seeds and to create oil.
+These gorgeous blooms, believed to be a symbol of courage, were initially cultivated by Native Americans as a source of medicine and fiber, but also for their seeds and to create oil.

 The most common varieties of sunflowers include: